PAX 2 vs PAX 3

 The PAX 3 also has Bluetooth LE, allowing it to connect to your smartphone wirelessly.
 The PAX Vapor app allows you to tweak settings, control the device, and trigger games or special modes at the touch of a button.
 It also allows for firmware updates to the PAX 3, so if PAX Vapor rolls out new modes or games, you’ll be able to take advantage.

 The game-changing updates that drew PAX owners to the PAX 2, allowing them to stop buying lubricant for their mouthpieces, are more significant than what we saw this time around.
 Apart from a few minor functional differences, the PAX 2 and PAX 3 are remarkably similar.
-The third iteration improves on the second’s offering with a much faster heat rate, and a connected app plus the option for concentrates.
+The third iteration improves on the second’s offering with a much faster heat rate, a connected app, and the option for concentrates.
 Where the pavement meets the road is really the price.

 If you often find yourself wanting a way to vaporize concentrates, the PAX 3 Complete is worth the extra bucks, if you want the latest tech but are a dry herb only kind of vaporist then the PAX 3 Basic Kit is for you.
 The PAX 2 is still an awesome, budget-friendly option for the loose leaf purist, who doesn’t need the frills.